learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Tokens:              api-token-ttr8q
 ```

-Which matches the Secret store in the namespace:
+Which matches the Secret object in the namespace:

 ```terminal|command=1|title=bash
 kubectl get secrets --namespace api